mhoc/ubuntu-2004-oddities/README.md

 - Steam (installed via .deb from https://steampowered.com/) refused to launch after initial install.
 Hard reboot fixes.

 - Andorid Studio (both Snap and .tar.gz from Google) fails to start Android virtual machines, with the error "process was killed".

+- Default "Videos" application cannot play some `.mkv` files which VLC is fully capable of playing.

+- Firefox refuses to play most web videos, despite all cloud-source third-party super-duper-install options being selected on system install.
+Installing the `libavcodec-extra` via `apt` resolves this.